khushv/khushv.github.io/_posts/2021-05-04-Back to Basics - Process Injection 101.md

 ## 4 - Changing memory protection

 Nowadays, any decent EDR solution will look for memory allocated with both WRITE and EXECUTE permissions and flag this as potentially malicious.
-Let's see what we can do to further obfuscate what we are trying to achieve.
+Let's see what we can do to further obfuscate our actions.
 Instead of requesting memory that is both executable and writeable, we'll instead request memory that is writable, write to it and then change the memory protection to executable only.
 Of course, this won't thwart your decent EDR solution, but its good opsec.

 We'll change from this: